 Here’s what the jacket looked like when I bought it.
 Not a hole or fray to be seen.

 I started by taking my scissors and creating the desired distressed areas.
 I may have gone a little overboard but it’s fun to cut and rip things apart.
 My method of distressing is a little haphazard, but I just took the tip of the scissors and scraped the denim in the direction I wanted the weft (white) yarns to show.
 Go crazy here!
 There’s no wrong way to distress.

 After distressing, I chose the areas where I wanted to remove the denim and insert mesh.
 I chose the back panel, a portion of my sleeve, front shoulder panel and front pocket area.
 I simply cut out the denim and took to my sewing machine to sew in the mesh!
 The inside of your jacket will look a little messy and unfinished, but who’s going to see the inside!
 Besides, unfinished is so in right now.

 After wearing the jacket several times and washing it a time or two, the distressed areas became much more authentic and worn, which is the look I was going for.
 I almost took it one step further and had people write messages and graffiti on at Coachella, but decided to save that for another jacket.
 I am too happy with the way this one turned out!
 Here’s the final product:

-Denim jackets never really go out of style – they work with so many different outfits (even denim on denim!)
+Denim jackets never really go out of style – they work with so many different outfits just like with DST shirt (even denim on denim!)
 I wear mine several times a week now that the weather is getting nicer over dresses and jumpsuits.
 Here’s how I wore the jacket several days ago to work with a simple black dress, black Nike Huarache sneakers, big gold hoop earrings and a leopard head scarf.
 What do you guys think?
 Have I inspired you to make your own??
 You could also totally do this to denim pants as well!
 If you do, please tag or email me your creations!
 I would LOVE to see!